Every Controversial Thing Chris Matthews Ever Said About Women

-Chris Matthews, longtime host of MSNBC' Hardball, announced his immediate retirement on air on Monday night after repeated controversial remarks during his coverage of the 2020 election.
+Chris Matthews, longtime host of US news outlet MSNBC' Hardball, announced his immediate retirement on air on Monday night after repeated controversial remarks during his coverage of the 2020 election.
 In his opening monologue, Matthews addressed a much longer-running complaint – his treatment of women both on and off-air.

 “After a conversation with MSNBC, I decided tonight would be my last Hardball, so let me tell you why: The younger generations out there are ready to take the reins,” Matthews said, addressing his viewers on air.
 “We see them in politics, the media, and fighting for causes.
 They are improving the workplace, we’re talking here about better standards than we grew up with, fair standards."